 Airsoft is a modern, military simulation shooting sport that makes use of round, plastic BB pellets as ammunition.
 Whilst Airsoft guns are legal in lots of countries, there are certain places in the world where they are not, so it’s important you have all of the facts.

-Airsoft gun restrictions can vary country to country, including areas such as maximum muzzle energy, real firearm trademarks and marking requirements (e.g. bright orange barrel tips).
-Contact Socom Tactical for more information.
+Airsoft restrictions can vary from country to country, including areas such as maximum muzzle energy, real firearm trademarks and marking requirements (e.g. bright orange barrel tips)

-Airsoft guns are federally banned, although Airsoft Australia have made significant progress in legalisation.
-Australian airsoft laws mean they are currently illegal in QLD and those with them can be prosecuted as if they were real weapons.
+Airsoft guns are federally banned, although Airsoft Australia has made significant progress in legalisation.
+They are currently illegal in QLD and those with them can be prosecuted as if they were real weapons.

-Airsoft guns and pistols can only be bought at officially licensed dealers, who carry a government permit along with a certified weapon of defense (W.O.D.) to import and sell firearms.
+Airsoft guns and pistols can only be bought at officially licensed dealers, who carry a government permit along with a certified weapon of defence (W.O.D.) to import and sell firearms.

 However, shooting in “protected” (quote from the law) areas is forbidden.
 Protected areas are schools, administrative buildings and other public property.
 Also, shooting with an Airgun/Airsoft gun in public areas is forbidden.

-There are no restrictions about the power of the Airguns/Airsoft guns – you could buy an 1J Airsoft as well as an 80J PCP Airgun.
-There are no restrictions about carrying Airsoft guns in public areas (it is not a good idea, however).
+There are no restrictions about the power of the Airguns/Airsoft guns – you could buy a 1J Airsoft as well as an 80J PCP Airgun There are no restrictions about carrying Airsoft guns in public areas (it is not a good idea, however).

-In the People’s Republic of China, Airsoft guns have been illegal for years mainland China.
-However, it is essentially an underground sport, and local authorities have been raiding this sport and people carrying these guns have been arrested and their stocks been confiscated by government.
+In the People’s Republic of China, Airsoft guns have been illegal for years in mainland China.
+However, it is essentially an underground sport, and local authorities have been raiding this sport – people carrying these guns have been arrested and their stocks have been confiscated by the government.